ealtili/Blog/Troubleshooting_Kubernetes.md.md

 When you are working with git based source control tool it will automatically check out these files.
 So for windows developer it will checks out the file and it will automatically switch it back to crlf.
 If a linux developer checks it out it will set it to a lf.
 This can cause problems because sometimes that file, config file or code can be in a docker container.
 Which ends up in a production environment and CI/CD can fail and you can have problems in production.
-To prevent this at every git repository I'll normally try and create and its attributes file inside that file I target specifically and files like SH files shell scripts configuration you can put llamó files and code files here as well and that will basically tell get not to
+To prevent this in the git repository you can create and .gitattributes file and inside that file you can target files like SH files shell scripts configuration you can put llamó files and code files here as well and that will basically tell get not to